Last Modified: Sept. 10, 2021 (View Archived Versions)

 Cookies are files containing small amounts of information which are downloaded to the device you use when you visit a website.
-Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
+Cookies are then read by the originating website on each subsequent visit, or another website that recognizes that cookie.
 Cookies do lots of different and useful jobs, such as remembering your preferences and generally improving your online experience.

-Visitors to our website may click on a link that contains tracking information that allow our partners, such as Airbnb, to ensure that referrals are properly attributed to CTA and we may receive compensation for these referrals.
+Visitors to our website may click on a link containing tracking information that allows our partners, such as Airbnb, to ensure that referrals are properly attributed to CTA and we may receive compensation for these referrals.

-Visitors to our website are advised via a pop-up message about the cookies that we use and directed to this page if they would like more details.
-This cookie from Cookie Script remembers that the customer has accepted the cookie consent banner.
-It’s stored in the user's browser and means you don’t see the banner again.
-This site also uses Google Tag Manager which is a tag management system that allows for the management and updating of all the other cookies/tags noted in this policy.
+Visitors to our website are advised via a pop-up message about the Cookies that we use and directed to this page if they would like more details.
+This Cookie from Cookie Script remembers that the customer has accepted the Cookie consent banner.
+It is stored in the user's browser and means you don’t see the banner again.
+This site also uses Google Tag Manager which is a tag management system that allows for the management and updating of all the other Cookies/tags noted in this policy.

 Litmus Analytics and Salesforce Marketing Cloud may be used with our marketing email messages to track the success (email opens, clicks on links) of these messages.
 Personal information is stored in Salesforce Marketing Cloud if our customers complete a form for registration to events, contact/request forms or for subscription to our email communications.
 Non-personal information such as IP address, operating system, web browser, and pages visited is gathered by both Litmus Analytics and Salesforce Marketing Cloud.

 Our mobile application includes functionality which allows our attendees to identify their location at the event.
 Application users choose to use the application anonymously or to login as an identified user in which case the personal data provided upon registration may be used.
-Non-personal information, such as IP address, device ID and location, is gathered.
+Information, such as IP address, device ID and location is gathered.

 Crazy Egg and Google Analytics collects information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, from whence visitors have come to the site, and the pages they visited.
+The Cookies collect information in an anonymous form, including the number of visitors to the site, from which visitors have come to the site, and the pages they visited.